adonisjs/v5-docs/content/cookbooks/socketio-with-adonisjs.md

 ```

 ## Configure CORS
-The socketio connection uses the underlying Node.js HTTP server directly and hence the AdonisJS CORS setup will not work with it.
+The socketio connection uses the underlying Node.js HTTP server directly, and hence the AdonisJS CORS setup will not work with it.

 However, you can configure [cors with socketio directly](https://socket.io/docs/v4/handling-cors/) as follows.